Managed by Eye Soft

 ) is a "real world collection of components

-" for an enterprise application developed with the latest technologies:
+" for enterprise application development using the latest technologies:

 , Entity Framework